JoyRichardson/bikesharing/README.md

 ## Summary

-There is a sound basis for a bike-share business to support alternative commuter transportation as well as availability for weekend outings, potentially both for tourists and family outings.
+There is a sound basis for a bikeshare business to support alternative commuter transportation as well as availability for weekend outings, potentially both for tourists and family outings.

 Recommendations for further analysis includes: